benmatela/PeopleApp/README.md

 ### People.Tests
 * Contains unit tests, integration tests, and mocks for testing the application’s various layers:
-* Application: Tests for CQRS commands and queries.
+* `Application`: Tests for CQRS commands and queries.
-* Domain: Tests for domain logic, domain events, entities, and value objects.
+* `Domain`: Tests for domain logic, domain events, entities, and value objects.
-* Infrastructure: Tests for repositories, persistence layer, and services.
+* `Infrastructure`: Tests for repositories, persistence layer, and services.
-* People.Presentation: This layer contains the user interface components:
+* `People.Presentation`: This layer contains the user interface components:

 ### people.presentation.client
 * The client-side project, which could be a web frontend, mobile app, or another type of client application.